 - Series 7: October 2021

 - Series 8, Ultra, and SE 2022: September 2022

-The Apple Watch line has experienced one of the most consistent launch schedules in the wearables market.
-Since the device’s inception, at least one new Apple Watch has landed every year.
-On a few occasions, the new model arrived with an SE as well, or in the case of 2022, alongside the Apple Watch Ultra.
+The Apple Watch line follows one of the most consistent launch schedules in the wearables market.
+Since the device’s inception, at least one new Apple Watch has landed yearly.
+On a few occasions, the new model also arrived with an SE, or an Ultra, or in the case of 2022, alongside an SE and an Apple Watch Ultra.

-Apple is planning to mark its ten-year anniversary with the Apple Watch X, but that doesn’t necessarily nail down a release date.
+According to rumors, Apple plans to mark its tenth anniversary with the Apple Watch X, but that doesn’t necessarily nail down a release date.
 The Apple Watch concept was announced in 2014 but launched in 2015, so technically, the anniversary could fall in either 2024 or 2025.
-Our guess is that it will serve as the Series 10 and land in the fall of next year.
+It will likely serve as the Series 10 and land in the fall of next year.

-What specs and features will the Apple Watch X have?
+What specs and features could the Apple Watch X have?

 The evolution of the Apple Watch line has been a story of incremental changes.
-While there have been some memorable developments like the addition of GPS or the introduction of a temperature sensor, the basic design has not varied greatly.
+While there have been some memorable developments like the addition of GPS or a temperature sensor, the basic design has not varied greatly.
 Each year sees a rounded, rectangular watch case with interchangeable bands and a proprietary charger.
-Sure the Series 7 brought a larger display, but it hardly features the major design overhaul we expected before its launch.
+Sure, the Series 7 brought a larger display, but it hardly features the major design overhaul we expected before its launch.

 Rumors suggest the Apple Watch X may feature the largest design change in years, including a thinner case and a new band mechanism.

-What will the Apple Watch X price be?
+What might the Apple Watch X price be?

 - Series 3: $399